‘General Hospital’ Spoilers: Will Nelle Spy For Nina? 2 New Characters Are Cast

 Will Nelle help Nina?

-Nelle (Chloe Lanier) will ask who Nina (Michelle Stafford) wants her to spy on, which will end up being Valentin (James Patrick Stuart) and Anna (Finola Hughes).
+Nelle (Chloe Lanier) will ask whom Nina (Michelle Stafford) wants her to spy on, which will end up being Valentin (James Patrick Stuart) and Anna (Finola Hughes).
 Nelle will definitely be a bit hesitant to spy on her boss.

 Regardless, Nina will still attempt to make a decent pitch to Nelle in hopes that she’ll agree.
 Nina will suggest that she just needs Nelle to keep her updated about any of Valentin and Anna’s interactions.